Best budget bike lights 2024 - Boost your on-bike visibility without spending a fortune

 Reasons to avoid

 The Bontrager Ion 200 RT is the front half of the Bontrager daytime visibility light system.
 I've got them both on this list even though they aren't the cheapest option around.
 The reason for that is that while there are cheaper lights, Bontrager makes a high value light that is incredibly good at making sure you are visible during the day.
 The key to the performance is the fresnel lens that focuses a relatively low powered light so that it's way more visible than it should be.
 Then, to further increase visibility, there is a disruptive flash pattern that Trek researched as a way to make it harder to ignore.
-Nothing makes you visible if a driver isn't looking but if you are looking for an inexpensive light that will makes you visible during the day, this is it.
+Nothing makes you visible if a driver isn't looking but if you are looking for an inexpensive light that will make you visible during the day, this is it.
 The performance is so good that even though the price is relatively low, it holds its own against lights at any price.

-There are also a number of quality of life details that make this light a good bargain.
+There are also several quality of life details that make this light a good bargain.
 The mount is easy to use but if you'd rather have a GoPro style, there are adapters available.
 Bontrager even has a helmet that this light works with for those who'd like to add an extra light.
 If you use a Garmin computer this light will form a light network and turn on automatically as well as remain controllable from the computer.
 The only real downside is that it's been out for a number of years now and it's never gotten a USB-C port upgrade.

 Best for big power and long run times